guerzon/vulnerable-webapp-stack/README.md

-# vulnerable-webapp-stack
+# Vulnerable web application

-Modern web application stack with vulnerabilities
+This is just another web application with vulnerabilities, but built with more modern-ish technologies.